zynksoftware/Zynk-Workflow/_docs/Sage-200-Online-Connector/Sage-200-Online.md

 slug: sage-200-online
 title: Sage 200 Online
 ---
 The Sage 200 Online connector and provides tasks to upload and download data from Sage 200 Online.
-All data is transferred using [Sage 200 Online XML](sage-200-online-xml) format, please refer to the individual task pages for examples of the format for each task.
+All data is transferred using our [Sage 200 Online XML](sage-200-online-xml) format, please refer to the individual task pages for examples of the format for each task.

+This connector supports both Sage 200 Standard Online and Sage 200 Extra Online.
+If you are looking to integrate with Sage 200c or Sage 200 Extra, you will need to use our [Sage 200](sage-200) connector.

 Each of the tasks require a connection to Sage 200 Online, for more information on setting up and managing connections see [Connecting to Sage 200 Online](connecting-to-sage-200-online).